patcg-individual-drafts/ipa/details/encryption.md

 It is necessary to separate the process of creating a query from the process of uploading records for that query.

 The query creation process is not particularly relevant to this discussion.
-We shall assume that the record collector creates a query somehow.
+How a report collector creates a query willl be detailed in another note.
 We assume that there is some entity (or set of entities), likely one of the helper parties, that is authorized to create a query and able to coordinate the process.

 At the highest level, submitting data for a query can follow two basic patterns:

 1. Query creation produces a record submission endpoint at each of the involved helpers.
-The record collector submits records to each of the helper parties separately.
+The report collector submits records to each of the helper parties separately.
 This approach is relatively simple as it can rely on the protections offered by TLS to ensure that record data is only visible to the correct helper party.
 However, it requires that helpers all expose a public endpoint capable of accepting data for active queries.

+   There is also a tiny amount of data that is repeated to all three helper parties (event type, epoch, and site).
+These values are repeated often, so we assume that we can design a compression scheme that will eliminate most of this overhead.

 2. Record submission all flows through a single entity, which might be a helper party.
 This might allow record submission to be coupled to query creation,